barr-israel/barrcodes/content/posts/aoc2024/day1.md

 ## SIMD
 SIMD instructions can operate on multiple numbers at once, if structured correctly, sometimes the compiler can do it on its own(usually called vectorization), and sometimes it needs a little help.
-The `parse_line_fast` function can utilise these SIMD instructions, but using the `portable_simd` from the standard library, requires using nightly and an unstable feature flag.
+The `parse_line_fast` function can utilize these SIMD instructions, but using the `portable_simd` from the standard library, requires using nightly and an unstable feature flag.
 ```rust
 fn parse_line_simd(line: &[u8]) -> (u32, u32) {
     const WEIGHTS: u32x4 = u32x4::from_slice(&[10000u32, 1000u32, 100u32, 10u32]);